 1. A country in which most major economic decisions are imposed by government and by central planning rather than by free use of markets.
 Contrasts with a market economy.

 2. An economy that has been designated as a non-market economy for the purposes of anti-dumping implementation.
-This allows the use of 3rd-country prices in calculating the dumping margin and is thought to lead to larger anti-dumping duties.
+This allows the use of 3rd-country (or surrogate country) prices in calculating the dumping margin and is thought to lead to larger anti-dumping duties.

 |Non-performing loan||A loan on which the borrower has ceased to make payments.|